mbwilliams/shopr/README.md

 * Get trends on how often you purchase a product.
 * Get reminders when you need to purchase a product.
+* Find the store that has your item the cheapest
+* Autobuild shopping list from previous items purchased.